gecad-group/peak-mas/docs/how-to.md

 $ peak start mas.yaml
 ```

 So, what happened?
 Two agents were created.
 One called `john@localhost` and the other called `harry@localhost`. `john` sent a `Hello World` to `harry` and `harry` printed it out.
-The log file of `jonh` was in logging level `DEBUG`, and `harry`'s file was in level `INFO`.

 The way it works is simple.
 You can only define two root variables, the `defaults` and the `agents`.
 The `defaults` is used to define parameters to be applied to all agents.
-The `agents` variable defines the list of agents to be executed and their respective parameters.
-The parameters available in `defaults` and in the agents of the variable `agents` can be seen using the `-h` argument in the `peak run` command.
+The `agents` variable defines the list of agents to be executed and their individual parameters.
+Type `peak start -h` on the terminal to see the list of available parameters.

-In this case we are defining, in the `defaults`, the default domain as `localhost` and the default logging level as `debug` for all agents.
+In this case we are defining, in the `defaults`, the default domain as `localhost` for all agents.
 In `agents` variable, we are defining two different types of agents, the `john` and the `harry`.
-In `john` we are defining the agents source file.
-In `harry` we are defining the source file and the logging level, overriding the default value.
+In both agents we are defining their source file.
+The `agents` parameters will override the `defaults` parameters if they are the same.

 There is the list of options that you can define in the configuration file, inside each agent and in the `defaults` variable:
 - `file` - source file of the agent